 The Vault authentication process verifies the secret consumer's identity and then generate a token to associate with that identity.
 Tokens are the core method for authentication within Vault which means that the secret consumer must first acquire a valid token.

 How does a secret consumer (an application or machine) prove that it is the legitimate recipient for a secret so that it can acquire a token?

 How can you avoid persisting raw token values during our secure introduction?

-Vault's auth methods perform authentication of its client and assigning a set of policies which defines the permitted operations for the client.
+Vault's auth methods perform authentication of its client and assignment of policies which defines the permitted operations for the client.

 There are three basic approaches to securely authenticate a secret consumer:

 In the Platform Integration model, Vault trusts the underlying platform (e.g. AliCloud, AWS, Azure, GCP) which assigns a token or cryptographic identity (such as IAM token, signed JWT) to virtual machine, container, or serverless function.